jac-oblong/nonstdlib/doc/adr/generics.md

 ### Cons

 - All type safety is gone.
-Arrays can easily be assumed to have elements of one type, but they are of a different type.
+Data structures can be assumed to be of one type, but actually be of another type.
-- Users are required to think about the lifetime of the array and the item they are pushing into the array.
+- Users are required to think about the lifetime of the data structure and the objects in it.
 If the item is a primitive type, it is possible (but **not** preferable) to simply cast to `void*`.
   However, if the item is a struct, it may need to be allocated somewhere.
 This can very easily lead to bugs involving dangling pointers.
 - Requires casting function pointers to `void*`.
 This can cause problems on some architectures.

-## Generic Array with `char*`
+## Generic Types with `char*`

 An alternate version with its own tradeoffs is a `char*` array.
 Here, instead of storing pointers, the data is copied into the internal C array.